What services do we offer?

-SHS Travel Services offers group counseling sessions for groups of 15 or less.
+SHS Travel Services offers group counseling sessions.
+Please contact Liz Manai, RN at email@example.com for further assistance.
 A certified travel nurse or primary care provider will review your group's itinerary and make recommendations for immunizations, medications, and other health and safety risks.
-Immunizations will be given following the group session or by separate appointment depending on availability.
-These sessions must be arranged with our group travel consultantplease call Student Health and ask for the travel clinic.

 A study abroad appointment is a 15 minute appointment with a nurse or primary care provider designed to review health and safety risks associated with study abroad.
 Counseling will be provided as needed.
 The Penn study abroad form will be completed at the end of the visit.
 This visit does not include a physical exam.
 If you have forms other than the Penn Study Abroad form please notify the scheduler so you are given sufficient time for all your forms to be completed.
 If you are traveling to an area other than Europe you should ask for an extended appointment to allow time for a full travel consultation.

 Please bring a copy of your complete travel itinerary and records of any travel vaccines you have received in the past to your appointment.
 We will also ask questions regarding any ongoing medical conditions and any current medications.